 Reserve a time slot

-If you are not taking the Excel exam as part of IS-3150 or you need to schedule a retake, you can reserve a time to take the exam at Albers' Brown Paper Tickets page.
+If you are not taking the Excel exam as part of IS-3150 or you need to schedule a retake, you can reserve a time to take the exam at Albers' Eventbrite page.
 There is no charge to register for an exam session, but please register for only one session at a time - if you are signed up for multiple sessions at once, all of your registrations will be cancelled.
 If you do not pass the exam you may then register for another session.
 The exams are held in Pigott 328.

 The Seattle and King County Public Libraries offer Microsoft Office Specialist exams for free periodically, however space is extremely limited.
 Visit the Seattle Public Library registration page to reserve a seat, or contact firstname.lastname@example.org for test dates, times and locations outside of Seattle.
 If you pass the exam at a Public Library (or any other Certiport Authorized Testing Center outside of Seattle University) please see the Exam Verification page for additional instructions on providing proof of your certification status to your instructor and/or advisor.